 Top 10 Neuromorphic Computing experts to follow

-Prof. Steve Furber: Known for involvement in the development of the BBC Micro and the ARM microprocessor, Furber's recent work at the University of Manchester focuses on the SpiNNaker project, aiming to simulate the functioning of the human brain on a supercomputer.
+Prof. Steve Furber: Known for his involvement in the development of the BBC Micro and the ARM microprocessor, Furber’s recent work at the University of Manchester focuses on the SpiNNaker project, aiming to simulate the functioning of the human brain on a supercomputer.

 Dr. Tara Sainath: A research scientist at Google, Dr. Sainath’s work focuses on deep neural networks and their application in speech recognition, paving the way for neuromorphic approaches to speech and language processing.